wavefrontHQ/wavefront-operator-for-kubernetes/README.md

 ## Why use the Wavefront Operator for Kubernetes?

-The operator simplifies operational aspects of managing the Wavefront Integration.
+The operator simplifies operational aspects of managing the Wavefront integration.
 Here are some examples, with more to come!
- - Enhanced status reporting of the Wavefront Integration so that users can ensure their cluster and Kubernetes resources are reporting data.
+ - Enhanced status reporting of the Wavefront integration so that users can ensure their cluster and Kubernetes resources are reporting data.
  - Kubernetes Operator features provide a declarative mechanism for deploying the Wavefront Collector and proxy in a Kubernetes environment.
  - Centralized configuration.
  - Enhanced configuration validation to surface what needs to be corrected in order to deploy successfully.